xalhs/spin-addition/README.md

 3. function that gives the dot inner product of two states, does what it says you give it two states and it returns their inner product
 4. function that gives the total spin of a state (get_total_spin() class function), give it a state and it produces the total spin of that state (not the "z" projection)
 5. function that gives the z axis spin projection of a state (get_spin_proj() class function, gives as output the z projection of a state
+6. function that finds a state orthogonal to given states, give it a list of states with the same spin projection as input and it returns a state orthogonal to them if it's unique
+7. function that adds two spins, given two spins (e.g. 3/2 , 1/2) this function returns all states with a well defined total spin and spin projection

 ## To Do (more or less in order of importance)
-1. function that finds a state orthogonal to given states  (requires an efficient way to find the determinant of a matrix)
-2. Make a way to add an Object to another Object (Objects can be spins or other objects with a well defined total spin that may be composed of smaller spins)
+1. Make a way to add an Object to another Object (Objects can be spins or other objects with a well defined total spin that may be composed of smaller spins)
-3. Make a way to add an Object to a Total (a Total as I have it defined now is a collection of Objects)
+2. Make a way to add an Object to a Total (a Total as I have it defined now is a collection of Objects)

 ## Goal
 The final goal of this algorithm is to take as inputs an arbitrary amount of spins and produce all the states resulting from the addition of those spins